jannikmi/timezonefinder/README.rst

     # = Europe/Copenhagens

-This checks all the polygons within +-3 degree lng and +-3 degree lat I recommend only slowly increasing the search radius, since computation time increases quite quickly (with the amount of polygons which need to be evaluated).
-When you want to use this feature a lot, consider using ``Numba``, to save computing time.
+This checks all the polygons within +-3 degree lng and +-3 degree lat.
+I recommend only slowly increasing the search radius, since computation time increases quite quickly (with the amount of polygons which need to be evaluated) and there might be many polygons within a couple degrees.
+When you want to use this feature a lot, consider using ``Numba`` to save computing time.

-Also keep in mind that x degrees lat are not the same distance apart than x degree lng!
+Also keep in mind that x degrees lat are not the same distance apart than x degree lng (earth is a sphere)!
-So to really make sure you got the closest timezone increase the search radius until you get a result, then increase the radius once more and take this result.
-This should only make a difference in really rare cases however.
+So to really make sure you got the closest timezone increase the search radius until you get a result, then increase the radius once more and take this result. (this should only make a difference in really rare cases)

 With ``exact_computation=True`` the distance to every polygon edge is computed (way more complicated)